-The focus of this course includes the exploration of theory essential to designing, securing, and building an effective routed Local and Wide Area Networks.
-Students will also gain knowledge necessary for creating VLANS and trunk ports.
-Knowledge gained in this course will help prepare students for the Cisco CCNA ICND1 examination.
+The focus of this lab includes the exploration of lab exercises essential to designing, securing, and building an effective routed Local and Wide Area Networks.
+Students will also gain "hands-on" experience creating VLANS and trunk ports.
+"Hands-on" experience gained in this course will help prepare students for the Cisco CCNA ICND1 examination.
+(Prerequisites: CIT 185/CIT 186)